Water supply and sanitation in Iran: Water balance

-Internal renewable water resources are estimated at 128.5 billion cubic meters (BCM)/year (average for 1977-2001).
+Internal renewable water resources are estimated at 128.5 billion cubic meters (BCM)/year (average for 1977–2001).
 Surface runoff represents a total of 97.3 BCM/year, of which 5.4 BCM/year comes from drainage of the aquifers and thus needs to be subtracted from the total.
-Groundwater recharge is estimated at about 49.3 BCM/year, of which 12.7 BCM/year is obtained from infiltration in the river bed and also needs to be subtracted.
+Groundwater recharge is estimated at 49.3 BCM/year, of which 12.7 BCM/year is obtained from infiltration in the river bed and also needs to be subtracted.
 Iran receives 6.7 BCM/year of surface water from Pakistan and some water from Afghanistan through the Helmand River.
 The flow of the Arax river, at the border with Azerbaijan, is estimated at 4.6 BCM/year.
 The surface runoff to the sea and to other countries is estimated at 55.9 BCM/year.
 Per capita water availability in the pre-Islamic Revolution era was about 4,500 cubic meters.
 But, in 2009 this figure was less than 2,000 cubic meters.
-The total water withdrawal was estimated at about 70 BCM in 1993, rising to 93 BCM in 2004, of which 92% was used for agricultural purposes, 6% for domestic use and 2% for industrial use.
+The total water withdrawal was estimated at 70 BCM in 1993, rising to 93 BCM in 2004, of which 92% was used for agricultural purposes, 6% for domestic use and 2% for industrial use.
 Although this is equal to 51% of the actual available renewable water resources, annual abstraction from aquifers (57 BCM in 1993, 53 BCM in 2004) is already more than the estimated safe yield (46 BCM).
 Of the 4.3 BCM/year in 1993 (6.2 in 2004) used for domestic purposes, 61% is supplied from surface water and 39% from groundwater.
 As of 2014, Iran is using 70% of its total renewable freshwater, far above the upper limit of 40% recommended according to international norms.
 A large part of the water used in agriculture is evaporated instead of properly used because of inefficient consumption patterns.
 16 BCM of water was used for power generation in 1999.

-Greater Tehran with its population of more than 13 million is supplied by surface water from the Lar dam on the Lar River in the Northeast of the city, the Latyan dam on the Jajrood River in the North, the Karaj River in the Northwest, as well as by groundwater in the vicinity of the city.
+Tehran with its population of about 9 million is supplied by surface water from the Lar dam on the Lar River in the Northeast of the city, the Latyan dam on the Jajrood River in the North, the Karaj River in the Northwest, as well as by groundwater in the vicinity of the city.
 The average Tehran resident uses 325 liters of water (86 gallons) per day.
 Tap water consumption in the country is 70% over and above the global average.

 In March 2016 President Hassan Rouhani said at a conference that the "water consumption pattern" in Iran had to be changed, without making any specific recommendations on how this could best be achieved.